 Where in the timeline would I start the story?

-Eighteen months earlier, with her first encounter with Trevor a new resident at her dad’s building, an admitted con artist and jewel thief.
+Eighteen months earlier, with the first encounter with Trevor, a new resident at her dad’s building, an admitted con artist and jewel thief.

 The following excerpt was written during class on 9/19/19.

 Goosebumps appeared on her skin even before the phone rang.

 The driver watched Eloise intensely, motioning her to pick up the phone.

 One ring, two rings.

 “Now,” he growled.